BrokenSource/BrokenSource/Website/get/source.md

 Go to the project tab of your interest above and see the quickstart!

+- You can also run the projects with: `uv run 'project'` directly

 !!! tip "Next time, to use the projects"
     You just have to **Open a Terminal** on the <kbd>BrokenSource</kbd> directory and [**source the virtual environment**](https://docs.python.org/3/library/venv.html#how-venvs-work)